Lenses & Frames:

 It's up to you.
 Why not buy a spare pair?
 We do however recommend that you change your glasses every time your prescription changes.
 It is important that you have your eyes checked by your optician at least every 2 years.

 Yes.
 We have numerous colours and tints available.
 We also offer photosensitive ‘photochromic’ lenses.
-These lenses are clear in normal lighting conditions, but acquire a tint under bright light.
+These lenses are clear in normal lighting conditions and acquire a tint under bright light.
 These options are available in the ordering process.
 We also offer anti reflection (AR) coatings, scratch resistant/hard coatings, UV coatings and sunglass-tints.
 These can be chosen via our ‘Specky’ packages which are part of the order process.

 Yes we do.
 Indeed we pride ourselves on quality of our Varifocal lenses, as we only dispense personalised ‘free-form’ lenses that make for the most comfortable wearing.
 Simply select 'Varifocal Lenses' in the 'Lens Type' section in the order process.
 From here we arrange for the frames to be sent to you with instructions on how to mark up your glasses.
 Once returned to us, the preparation will begin in making your glasses up.
 Therefore choosing Varifocals may take slightly longer compared to a standard lens orders.